Zajozor/waveglove/README.md

 # WaveGlove

+All the used datasets are available on Zenodo:

+Králik, Matej.
+(2020).
+Curated list of HAR datasets (Version 1) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.3831958

-Implementation of various CML and DL methods for HAR data classification.
+This repository contains the implementation of various Classical Machine Learning (CML) and Deep Learing (DL) methods for Human Activity recognition (HAR) classification.
+The code uses the SciPy and PyTorch frameworks.

+---

 Repository structure: